 - Handling disclosure: taking care of myself and also protecting my partner’s privacy

 - Being excited with and caring for my partner and also managing my feelings of loss, judgment, sadness or fear

 - Contact Sarah Eley, LICSW at 857.313.6551 for more questions or to register.

 For anyone who struggles with anxiety, social phobia, or panic attacks, this weekly therapy group uses CBT techniques to teach members tools for decreasing anxiety and taking control of worry.
 A commitment to daily mood and thought tracking and relaxation practice will be required as part of the group.
 The group will meet for 10 sessions.
 Contact Sixto Munoz, LICSW at 617.927.6270 for more information or to enroll.

 Cognitive-Behavioral Therapy Group for Depression

 For anyone who struggles with depression, this weekly therapy group uses cognitive and behavioral techniques to teach members tools for decreasing depressive symptoms, and fostering a sense of empowerment.
 A commitment to daily mood and thought tracking and an openness to behavior modification will be required as part of the group.
 The group will meet for 10 sessions.
-Please call 617.927.6202 for more information.
+For more information, please contact Laura Stevens, LICSW at 617.927.6274.